The Venice Ocean Front Walk provides "Humble Merriment For The People" Recorded on film, in 1979 as a 60 exposure merged-compilation.

 Since 1905 The Ocean Front (AKA Boardwalk) in Venice has provided humble amusement for this seaside communities's environment.
 Described as a Playground For The People This "Circus By The Sea" spans from Rose Ave (Once the site of the famed Pacific Ocean Park (P.O.P.)
 1958-1967) to Windward Ave.
 This ever-changing Beachfront Community provides entertainment for all.
 Its a place where the vital street culture not only survives, but flourishes as well.
 Regarded as the most popular "Free Of Charge" pedestrian-amusement in the United States, it remains as a "MonumentTo Urban Bohemia" and a venue where both the amused and amusement coexist.

-The prototype original is a model for numerous versions as: lineal canvas reproductions, posters, T-shirts, a flag, business cards, and promotional graphic images.
+The original is a model for numerous versions such as: posters, T-shirts, a flag, business cards, promotional graphics. and lineal canvas prints. reproductions-Ref: rvmann.com/artwork/2508613_Venice_Board?

-The original prototype model is perinatally exhibited in the computer room at the Abbot-Kinney Memorial Branch library.
+The original prototype is perinatally exhibited in the computer room at the Venice-Abbot-Kinney Memorial Branch library. www.lapl.org/branches/venice